dmdequin/DataVisualization_RockClimbing/README.md

 ## Dependencies

-In order to look into the files in the WorkFiles directory, Jupyter Notebook, Python3, Alteryx, and Tableau are required.
+Jupyter Notebook and Python3 are required to run the notebook in the WorkFiles directory.

-To run the files in the WorkFiles directory, the last two data sources listed under data will need to be downloaded directly from OpenBeta.
+Additionally, the last two data sources listed under data below will need to be downloaded directly from OpenBeta.

 ## Directories